thisdougb/thisdougb.github.io/_posts/2019-09-07-deduce-your-way-to-devops-tooling.md

 In my example of a web company maturing to a more operationally focused state, we have refined our options using  deduction:
 > _Most recurring tasks will be operational, which suits the imperative paradigm, and we are required to push changes because some of those tasks also create infrastructure._

-Requirements for other companies may come out differently, but the process of deduction from the initial list of tasks should be the same.
-The benefit of a systematic process is that it is transparent and easily documented.
-It is also easy to know when you're requirements have changed.

 Let's list out the current crop of CCA-like tools, and cross off any not meeting requirements.
 Our goal (perhaps as CTO or lead) is to arrive at a rational tooling choice, which results in a low-friction DevOps environment.